-Alabama Board of Cosmetology: 100 N Union St, Montgomery, AL 36104 Phone number is: (334) 242-1918.
+Alabama Board of Cosmetology: 100 N Union St, Montgomery, AL 36104

+Phone number is: (334) 242-1918.

-Alabama Board of Massage Therapy: 2777 Zelda Road, Montgomery, AL 36106 Phone number is: (334) 420-7233 channels.
+Alabama Board of Massage Therapy: 2777 Zelda Road, Montgomery, AL 36106

+Phone number is: (334) 420-7233

+Students are required to put any and all unresolved complaints in writing and send c/o Executive Director or President of Blue Cliff Career College, 2970 Cottage Hill Road, Suite 175, Mobile, AL 36606, via certified mail within two weeks of failing to resolve through other channels.
 The intent of this is to restrict students from collecting complaints over a period of time and unloading the complaints all at once without proper communication and documentation reaching the President.
 All slow or late complaints shall be prejudiced or considered less valid and maybe void if not submitted according to the rules in a timely manner.
 In situations involving complaints, students are required to answer fully any surveys, quality assurance questions, fact-finding surveys or other surveys requested by staff or faculty.
 Failure to fully answer honestly and completely such questions, investigations or surveys may result in the complaint being prejudiced or void.
 Students may be placed Probation, Suspended or Terminated for not cooperating fully with such inquiries and surveys.